Meschreiber/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 ## Create audience and configure destination in Hightouch
 Duration: 8

-Now that we have our test data, we need to create the audience in Hightouch and push it to Google Ads.
-Connecting to Hightouch from Snowflake above created the data source within Hightouch, which will be used below.
+Now that we have our test data, we can create the audience in Hightouch and push it to Google Ads.
+Connecting to Hightouch from Snowflake via Partner Connect already created the data source within Hightouch.

 ### Creating a Google Ads destination

-In order to push data to Google Ads for use with a Youtube campaign, we need to create a destination.
+To push data to Google Ads for use with a Youtube campaign, we need to create a destination.

 1. Navigate to destinations and click **Add Destination**.

 ![Add destination](assets/create-destination-step-1.png)

-2. Search for google ads, select it, and click **Continue**.
+2. Search for Google Ads, select it, and click **Continue**.

 ![Select Google Ads](assets/create-destination-step-2.png)